vintasoftware/tapioca-wrapper/docs/source/serializers.rst

 .. class:: SimpleSerializer

-``SimpleSerialzer`` is a very basic and generic serializer.
+``SimpleSerializer`` is a very basic and generic serializer.
 It is included by default in adapters unless explicitly removed.
 These are the deserialization methods it provides:

 .. method:: to_datetime()